Oncology Pipeline

 Dostarlimab | Anti-PD-1 antibody

-RUBY: combination with carboplatin-paclitaxel in primary advanced or first recurrent endometrial cancer
+RUBY: dostarlimab in combination with carboplatin-paclitaxel compared with placebo and carboplatin-paclitaxel in patients with primary advanced or first recurrent endometrial cancer

 Lung Cancer